Talking to your doctor

 Bringing a more honest relationship with your doctor to life

 Not everyone is the same, and the symptoms of ulcerative colitis (UC) can range in severity from person to person.
 The important symptoms are the ones that affect you.
 That is why we have developed this interactive, customized conversation starter.
-You can choose the topics that are relevant to you, and bring the questions to your appointments.
+You can choose the topics that are important to you, and bring the questions to your appointments.

 Embarrassing symptoms

-If you are feeling embarrassed about having to go to the bathroom all the time, tell your doctor just
+If your symptoms return and you are feeling embarrassed about having to go to the bathroom all the time, tell your doctor just that—you are embarrassed.
+It will alert your doctor to be sensitive to your feelings about your symptoms, without ignoring or minimizing them.

 The same goes for rectal bleeding.
-Of course this may be a symptom you are used to dealing with because of your UC.
+Of course, this may be a symptom you are used to dealing with because of your UC.
 But it is an important part of your condition that your doctor needs to know about.
 In fact, your doctor may have just what you need to reduce or stop the bleeding.

 Diet and exercise